 It only offers commission-free trading when you buy ETFs.
 If you are selling ETFs, there is a $4.95 to $9.95 fee per transaction.
 Stocks, mutual funds and options cost up to $9.95 per trade.

 Questrade clients can only start trading when they have at least $1,000 deposited in their account.

-Compared to Wealthsimple Trade, the Questrade app is poorly rated at 1.9/5 on the App Store.
+Compared to Wealthsimple Trade, the Questrade app is poorly rated by users at 1.9/5 on the App Store.

 Wealthsimple vs. Robinhood vs. Questrade

 Below is a quick snapshot of how Wealthsimple, Robinhood and Questrade compare.